 China also receives unfavorable marks from most of its neighbors in the Asia-Pacific region.
 In Japan, 85% say they have an unfavorable opinion of China – the most negative among all countries surveyed.
 More than half in South Korea (63%), Australia (57%) and the Philippines (54%) share this sentiment.
 Opinion of China has also fallen across the region over the course of Pew Research Center’s polling and is now hovering at or near historic lows in each of the countries surveyed.
 In Indonesia, the change over the past year has been particularly stark, falling 17 percentage points.

 Russians stand out for having the most positive view of China across all countries surveyed (71% favorable).
 A majority in Ukraine, too, share these views (57%).

-Majorities or pluralities in each of the Middle Eastern, Latin American and sub-Saharan African countries surveyed have a favorable view of China – ranging from a low of 46% in South Africa to a high of 70% in Nigeria.
+Majorities or pluralities in almost all the Middle Eastern, Latin American and sub-Saharan African countries surveyed have a favorable view of China, including 70% who have a favorable opinion in Nigeria.

 Younger people tend to have a more positive stance on China across most of the countries surveyed.
 In 19 countries, adults ages 18 to 29 have more favorable views than those 50 and older.
 In Brazil, for example, two-thirds (67%) of younger adults have a favorable view of China, while just 40% of older adults share that opinion.
 Large age gaps also exist in Lithuania (where younger adults’ views are 25 points more favorable), Mexico (+23 points), Indonesia (+21), Australia (+21), Poland (+21) and Ukraine (+20).

 However, in many countries, those 50 and older are also less likely to offer any opinion of China.
 About a third or more of older adults in Indonesia, India, Ukraine, Argentina, Mexico, Tunisia and Brazil give no opinion when it comes to China.